Performance Summary

 Quarterly Highlights

-The CI Brunswick Fund returned -1.3% for the March 2025 quarter net of fees and expenses, compared to -2.8% for the ASX200 Accumulation Index1.
-Positive contributors to performance include Greatland Gold (GGP), Nanosonics (NAN) and Regis Healthcare (REG).
-Stocks that underperformed include Ryman Healthcare (RYM), Guzman y Gomez (GYG) and stocks in the transport sector (RXO (RXO)and Mainfreight (MFT)).
+The CI Brunswick Fund returned -10.0% for the March 2026 quarter net of fees and expenses, compared to -1.6% for the ASX200 Accumulation Index.
+Contributors to portfolio performance in the period were Glencore (GLEN), Karoon (KAR) and Washington Soul Pattinson (SOL).
+Stocks that underperformed include Ryman Healthcare (RYM), Aspen Group (APZ), and Guzman y Gomez (GYG).
+For the FYTD (9 months to March 30), the BF has returned -3.8% vs the ASX200 Accumulation Index of +2.0%.¹

 ¹ Past performance is not a reliable indicator of future performance.